leechristensen/ghidra_markdown_docs/docs/Ghidra_12.0/TraceRmiLauncherServicePlugin/TraceRmiLauncherServicePlugin.md

 ## Development and Diagnostic Launchers

-We currently provide a launcher for Trace RMI API exploration and
+<a name="python-raw"></a>We currently provide a launcher for Trace RMI API exploration and
 development: The "`raw python`" launcher runs Python in a Terminal window, connects a Trace RMI client back to Ghidra, then starts a blank trace.
 Once running, it presents the Python interpreter, with the `ghidratrace` and `ghidratrace.client` packages